SmogDr/edar_coursebook/docs/09-transf.md

 - Define common approaches to data transformation
 - Explain the differences between *centering*, *rescaling*, and *standardizing* univariate data.
 - Stratify data into relevant groups for analysis
-- Discuss the risks and potential approaches to handling outliers
+- Discuss the risks and potential approaches to identifying and handling outliers

 ## Transformation